 New patent applications and a financial statement from Google arrived this morning.
-They point at a Google that’s growing a little less dependent on cables and desktop computers.
+They point at a Google that’s growing a little less dependent on cables and desktop computers, focusing on mobile advertisements.

 Google filed their annual report with the Securities and Exchange Commission today, and there are some interesting statements within it.